Book a Free Session

 The testing center staff wants to ensure zero opportunities of cheating on the GRE.
 Because of this, you can’t take anything in with you — not even a wristwatch.

-Create a comprehensive GRE study plan
+Create a comprehensive GRE Preparation study plan

 There’s a wide variation in the amount of time people choose to prepare for the GRE test.
 However, most people spend about one to three months studying a few hours a week for the GRE.
 This means the amount of studying for the GRE could range roughly from eight hours (studying two hours a week for four weeks) to 120 hours (studying ten hours a week for 12 weeks).